 - Neck and shoulder pain

-Screen time is a fact of life for just about everyone, but there are ways to manage your eye health while using computers or mobile devices for work or play.
-Here are four tips to help you protect your eyes, as recommended by the American Optometric Association:
+Screen time is a fact of life for many people, but there are ways to help protect your eye health while using computers and other digital devices for work or play.
+Here are several strategies to consider, including some recommendations from the American Optometric Association (AOA):

 1. Use the 20-20-20 rule or other rest tactics

 Give your eyes some rest during the day by taking a moment to break up long stretches of screen time.
 The 20-20-20 rule recommends that after 20 minutes of computer work, you take 20 seconds to look at something that’s approximately 20 feet away.
 You might also switch to a task for which your eyes don't have to focus on something up close, such as returning a call or connecting with a coworker.

 Keep your device screen free of fingerprints and other smudges to decrease glare and improve clarity.
 For more help, consider installing a blue-light-blocking screen protector to help reduce your exposure to blue light.